GardnerResearch/DocsBeSecureNow/Guides/DevicesAndSoftware.md

         - To change for individual apps: Go to **Settings > Notifications > App notifications**, select the app, and adjust its lock screen notification settings.

 By actively managing these settings, you can tailor your phone's privacy to your comfort level, ensuring your personal data remains as secure as you desire, whether you're on an Android or iOS device.

-## Mobile

-### Passcode Best Practices
-To safeguard your personal data, ensure you have a strong passcode enabled.
-Choose a code that is **at least six characters long** and avoids simple, repetitive, or sequential patterns (e.g., "111111" or "123456").
-Configure your phone to **require the passcode immediately** after you lock it, minimizing any window of vulnerability.

-### Biometric Authentication
-While convenient,  Biometric (Fingerprint reader/ Facial Recognition) presents potential security risks compared to a passcode.
-Unlike a passcode, your fingerprint can be **legally compelled by law enforcement** in the U.S. and can also be used to unlock your phone if you're **unconscious or incapacitated**.
-Consider these trade-offs between convenience and security when deciding whether to use biometrics.

-### Privacy Concerns

-Your smartphone holds a wealth of personal information.
-Taking a moment to adjust some key privacy settings can significantly reduce your digital footprint and protect sensitive data.